NativeAIHub

 Run with Ollama (easiest path)

-Install Ollama, then run 'ollama run gemma3:4b' to start chatting with Gemma 3 locally.
+Install Ollama, then run 'ollama run gemma4' to start chatting with Gemma 4 locally.
 Ollama handles downloading, quantization, and serving automatically.
-For the 12B model, use 'ollama run gemma3:12b'.
-For 27B, use 'ollama run gemma3:27b'.
+Choose the model variant that fits your hardware from the Ollama library.

 3